 The City I CAN’T believe I still Love and that I actually made a Bucket List for Barcelona, Spain!!!

 So, you’re probably looking at this heading and thinking, “What on earth does she mean?
-(I would love to insert a profanity here but earth will have to suffice since I don’t want to offend anyone) ” Well, put simply, my wallet got stolen in Barcelona, and if if that isn’t enough of a reason to hate a place, then I don’t know what is!!
+(I would love to insert a profanity here but this reference will have to suffice since I don’t want to offend anyone) ” Well, put simply, my wallet got stolen in Barcelona, and if if that isn’t enough of a reason to hate a place, then I don’t know what is!!
 But I don’t hate Barcelona.
 I really couldn’t, even if I tried.
 In fact, I actually think I kind of love Barcelona (and yes, it’s serious).

 Why do I love this city so much, a city whose thievery betrayed my trusting nature?
 Well, Barcelona is a magical city of possibility and fantasy.
-A world of wonder that is embodied by the multiple works of architectural master Gaudi, who displays an attitude of endless possibility and wonder in all of his innovative creations (And for me to say this is a big deal because I am not a huge architecture person, but I LOVE GAUDI), His designs defy logic and expectation, and yet generate a beauty and magnetism that I have never seen before.
+A world of wonder that is embodied by the multiple works of architectural master Gaudi, who displays an attitude of endless possibility and wonder in all of his innovative creations (And for me to say this is a big deal because I am not a huge architecture person, but I LOVE GAUDI and Catalan Modernism in general), His designs defy logic and expectation, and yet generate a beauty and magnetism that I have never seen before.
 Because of Gouda’s designs, Barcelona feels like a dream world that couldn’t possibly be real.
 But it is!!!
 And the enchanting beauty of this city gives your soul everything you never knew you wanted.

 WARNING: Watch out for pickpockets which are EVERYWHERE!!!
 I had my wallet stolen in the metro so be careful.
 Also note that Spain takes mostly debit cards and NOT credit cards, so plan accordingly.